oalders/is/README.md

   user [<sudoer>]
     Info about current user. e.g. "is user sudoer"

+  install-completions
+    install shell completions. e.g. "is install-completions" and then run the command which is printed to your terminal to get completion in your current session. add the command to a .bashrc or similar to get completion across all sessions.

 Run "is <command> --help" for more information on a command.
 ```